Dio Brando: Steel Ball Run

-Dio's Part 7 counterpart, Diego Brando, first encounters Scary Monsters when he comes into conflict with its original user Dr. Ferdinand, Ferdinand "infects" Diego, as well as an entire village, transforming them into dinosaurs.
-After gaining the Left Eye Corpse Part, Diego gains his own version of Scary Monsters that allows him to transform himself or others (including his horse Silver Bullet) into dinosaur versions of themselves, partially or entirely.
+Dio's Part 7 counterpart, Diego Brando, first encounters Scary Monsters when he comes into conflict with its original user, Dr. Ferdinand.
+Ferdinand "infects" Diego, as well as an entire village, transforming them into dinosaurs.
+After gaining the Left Eye Corpse Part, Diego gains his own version of Scary Monsters that allows him to transform himself or others into dinosaur versions of themselves, partially or entirely.
 Scary Monsters grants Diego increased strength, speed, healing, and "dynamic vision".
-Dynamic vision provides Diego with excellent eyesight however he can only see objects which are moving, similar to that of the Tyrannosaurus Rex in Jurassic Park.
+Dynamic vision provides Diego with excellent eyesight; however, he can only see objects that are moving, similar to that of the Tyrannosaurus Rex in Jurassic Park.

 After Diego's death by the hands of Funny Valentine, Valentine summons a Diego from an alternate universe.
 This Diego possesses The World like Part 3's Dio, and can also stop time.
-The design of Diego's The World is very similar to that of Part 3, apart from its skinnier profile and the replacement of the hearts on The World's knees for capital Ds.
+The design of Diego's The World is very similar to that of Part 3, apart from its skinnier profile and the replacement of the hearts on The World's knees for capital D's.

 Voice actors

 Dio has had many different voice actors in different types of media.
-He was first voiced by Norio Wakamoto in the 1992 drama CDs, followed by Nobuo Tanaka in the OVAs and Isshin Chiba in the 1998 video game.
+He was first voiced by Norio Wakamoto in the 1993 drama CDs, followed by Nobuo Tanaka in the OVAs and Isshin Chiba in the 1998 video game.
 He is voiced by both Kenji Nojima and Hikaru Midorikawa in the Phantom Blood video game and 2007 animated film as the younger and older incarnations, respectively.
-In the 2012 television anime and in all subsequent media, he is voiced by Takehito Koyasu.
+In the 2012 television anime and in various subsequent media, he and his Steel Ball Run counterpart Diego are voiced by Takehito Koyasu.
+In the 2026 Steel Ball Run anime, Diego is set to be voiced by Kaito Ishikawa.

-Dio has only ever had two English voice actors; he was voiced by Kid Beyond in the OVAs, and by Patrick Seitz in the TV anime.
+Dio has had two English voice actors; he was voiced by Kid Beyond in the OVAs, and by Patrick Seitz in the TV anime.

 In other media

 Dio Brando has appeared in many video games related to the JoJo's Bizarre Adventure franchise, usually as a player character or a boss.
-Some games include multiple versions of the character; in JoJo's Bizarre Adventure: Eyes of Heaven for example, both Dio Brando from Part 1 and DIO from Part 3 are playable characters, along with Diego Brando and Parallel World Diego from Part 7.
+Some games include multiple versions of the character; in JoJo's Bizarre Adventure: Eyes of Heaven for example, both Dio Brando from Phantom Blood and DIO from Stardust Crusaders are playable characters, along with Diego Brando and Parallel World Diego from Steel Ball Run.
 Furthermore, he has appeared as a playable character in several crossover video games, such as Jump Super Stars, Jump Ultimate Stars, and Jump Force.